ivee-tech/calculator/README.md

 Use the same tasks as in previous exercices, including DB deployment deletion.

-Wehn deleting the database deployment, you won't encounter any improvement over the `Direct` approach, as the Log Api will still attempt to connect to a non-existent database.
+When deleting the database deployment, you won't encounter any improvement over the `Direct` approach, as the Log Api will still attempt to connect to a non-existent database.

 **Task - Check resiliency with DAPR state store**